 Evidence of work experience will need to be submitted in the form of a letter, on letterhead, from a past or current employer stating the date you started working for the company, your role, responsibilities, and the date you finished working for the company - or that you're currently employed.

 Admission is subject to the approval of the MBA Director.

 The MBA induction is normally held on the Friday before term starts.

 In this session we welcome you to the programme and give you the information you need about AUT and the MBA.

-You can choose how many papers you take per term to fit around work demands and personal commitments, provided you complete the qualification within four years.
+You can choose how many courses you take per term to fit around work demands and personal commitments, provided you complete the qualification within four years.
 You can continue working full-time while completing your MBA part-time.

 Textbooks are included in your course fees.

 You can also complete elective courses at one of AUT’s international business school partners or complete a special topic course in a relevant area, subject to the approval of the MBA Director.
 There are opportunities to work with start-up companies or for you to develop your own business idea or project.

 This MBA pathway is accredited by the Chartered Institute of Procurement and Supply (CIPS) as a route to achieving the CIPS Executive Diploma.
 The CIPS Executive Diploma is an advanced membership designation for CIPS members (MCIPS) and fellows (FCIPS) seeking further professional development and recognition as Chartered Procurement and Supply Professionals.

 You must successfully complete the MBA programme, including: